Assessment of the synthetic feasibility of hypothetical zeolite-like materials based on ZeoNet: TOC Graphic

 Despite the increased overall accuracy of the composition-aware classifier, the lumped class labels do not allow for the assessment of the classifier performance for silicates and aluminophosphates separately.
 To address this issue, we tested a multi-class model by training it to sort IZA structures into synthesizable as (alumino)silicates (labeled as Si-only), as (silico)aluminophosphates (labeled as P-only), or as both forms (labeled as Si/P), while still predicting all PCOD structures as unsynthesizable.
+This model does not require the assignment of silicates or aluminophosphates to the PCOD structures during training but predict this label in the output class.
 The resulting confusion matrix is given in Figure~\ref{fig:4class}a.
 To compare with the binary classifiers, Figure~\ref{fig:4class}b shows an effective two-class confusion matrix by merging the three synthesizable classes.
 The four-class model performs similarly as the composition-aware binary model, with only slightly higher false positive and false negative rates.
 The breakdown of the classifier performance shows a very high accuracy (98.3\%) for Si-only structures, mistaking only 1.7\% as synthesizable as dual Si/P forms.
 The P-only structures, in contrast, exhibit a much lower accuracy (44.4\%), with 22.2\% of Pi-only structures predicted to be synthesizable as dual Si/P forms and the rest predicted to be either Si-only or unsynthesizable.
+Nonetheless, despite the mistaken detailed labeling, the four-class classifier does still correctly identify 83.3\% of the P-only structures to be synthesizable.